 Minted lamb shanks slow cooked in the oven in a mix of red wine and stock that makes the perfect base for an outstanding gravy!

-Oven Braised Lamb Shanks with a Mint Gravy
+Oven Cooked Lamb Shanks with a Mint Gravy

 Growing up the ultimate special Sunday lunch would have been lamb.
 A meat that we could not afford to eat often and one I love.